The Difference Between a Faint Positive Pregnancy Test and an Evaporation Line

 Before discussing the difference between a faint positive line and an evaporation line on a pregnancy test result, it helps to know what can cause a faint positive test result.
 A faint positive line can simply mean that the levels of hCG hormone, often referred to as the pregnancy hormone because it is one of the first signs of pregnancy, are low.
 So, if you see a faint line on your home pregnancy test, this simply means that the hCG hormone level in your urine is low, and you want to try again in the morning when it's more concentrated or levels have risen.

 How can I tell the difference between a positive result and an evaporation line?

+So, you're trying to read a pregnancy test result and there's a faint line, how can you distinguish between the two?
 There are two ways to tell the difference between a positive result and an evaporation line:

 - Is it a pink line?
 If the result shows a pink test line that looks similar to the pink control line, then it’s likely a positive result.
 A positive result will run from the top of the test window to the bottom with the same thickness as the control line (even if it’s more faint).
 Is it a greyish white squinter that doesn’t look like the control line?
 Then it’s probably an evaporation line.